Wrongful Termination Lawyers discuss wrongful discharge

 Constructive discharge and defamation

-A claim for wrongful discharge does not just cover situations when your employer fires you; it also covers more indirect types of employment termination like constructive discharge or defamation.
+A claim for wrongful discharge does not just cover situations where your employer fires you; it also covers more indirect types of employment termination like constructive discharge or defamation.
 Constructive discharge occurs when an employee feels forced to quit his job because his employer has created or allowed the employee’s work conditions to become so intolerable that a reasonable employee would have resigned if in the same position.
 Defamation can happen in the employment context when an employer falsely and intentionally defames an employee and the employer uses the false and intentional defaming statements as an excuse to fire the employee.

 Do you believe you were wrongfully discharged from your job?
 Were you forced to resign from your position?
 Did your former employer defame you then use that defamation to justify firing you?
-If you have not already hired our wrongful termination lawyers NY, call Delmas A. Costin, Jr. today at (718) 618-0589.
+If you have not already hired our wrongful termination lawyers, call Delmas A. Costin, Jr. today at (718) 618-0589.

 The Law Office of Delmas A. Costin, Jr.